-Honors Program students must complete a minimum of 15 credits of Honors Program coursework during their undergraduate studies at Georgia Tech.
-(Honors Program courses are indicated by “HP” following the course number.)
-Typically, first-year students enroll in two or more Honors Program classes, and upper-level students enroll in one or more Honors Program classes (or VIP or PURA courses) per year.
+Honors Program students must complete a minimum of 15 credits of Honors Program coursework during their undergraduate studies at Georgia Tech to complete the Program.
+Typically, first-year students enroll in two or more Honors Program classes, and upper-level students enroll in one or more Honors Program classes (or VIP or PURA research courses or HP-authorized research or study abroad courses) per year.

-The first category includes HP classes that satisfy Georgia Tech core curriculum requirements.
-The second category includes HP classes that may satisfy other elective requirements.
+Many HP classes satisfy Georgia Tech core curriculum requirements.
+Other HP classes may satisfy elective requirements.
 Please be sure to consult with your major advisor about your core curriculum and other elective requirements.